Kron4ek/Wine-Builds/README.md

 I use **create_ubuntu_chroots.sh** and **build_wine.sh** to compile my Wine builds, so you can use these scripts too to compile the same Wine builds.

 Both scripts use the official sources, you can check every URL in the scripts to be sure.
-And both scripts are pretty small, you can check the whole scripts to be sure they don't do anything harmfull.
+And both scripts are pretty small, you can check the whole scripts to be sure that they don't do anything harmfull.

 Does this mean that Wine binaries compiled this way will have the same checksums as my Wine binaries?
 Sometimes yes, but unfortunately not always.
 When you use my script to create chroots, you get chroots with the latest versions of the libraries, as they are regularly updated in the official Ubuntu repos.
 And my own chroots may have newer or older versions of the libraries, it depends on when you created (or updated) your chroots and when i created/updated my own chroots.
 Compiled Wine binaries may have different checksums because of that.
 However, if you'll create (or update) chroots and compile Wine build(s) within a few hours after i uploaded them, then most likely you'll get the same checksums as my Wine binaries.